What comes to mind when you hear the phrases “Just Do It” or “Think Different”?

 Ask yourself: “What’s the one thing my clients desire right now?”

-This tagline is very successful because it represents the global nature of the brand and that the credit card is accepted by all businesses around the world.
-People know that if they travel, they can rely and trust on their Visa card.
+This tagline is very successful because it represents the global nature of the brand and that their credit card is accepted by all businesses around the world.
+People know that if they travel, they can rely on and trust their Visa card.

-Your tagline needs to tell your audience how you are different from your competitors and what the benefit is by buying from you.
+You want your tagline to tell your audience how you are a different life coach from your competitors and what the benefit is of buying life coach services from you.
 This is your value in the market.

 People buy from you based on the benefit you provide, so if you can paint a picture of that benefit, they’ll be more likely to buy from you.